-Police searching for driver of ATV who lead police on chase, left one injured
+Police searching for driver of ATV who led police on chase, left one injured

 Latest Weather Blog

-Police searching for driver of ATV who lead police on chase, left one injured
+Police searching for driver of ATV who led police on chase, left one injured

 SLIDELL - Police are searching for a man who allegedly drove an ATV at high speeds, running other vehicles off the road and leading a police chase that left one officer injured following a crash.